codingABI/appFaults/README.md

 ```

 ### Development environment

 Visual Studio 2022

+The Code works without special frameworks and uses only the Win32 API.

 ### Digitally signed binaries
 The compiled EXE files are digitally signed with my public key